apache/paimon/docs/content/concepts/primary-key-table/merge-engine.md

 * `collect`:
   The collect function collects elements into an Array.
 You can set `fields.<field-name>.distinct=true` to deduplicate elements.
-  It only supports ARRAY type, and the element data type can not be ARRAY, MULTISET, MAP, and ROW.
+  It only supports ARRAY type.

 * `merge_map`:
   The merge_map function merge input maps.
 It only supports MAP type.